'Game of Thrones,' 'Fleabag' take top honours at Emmy Awards

 In accepting the writing award earlier, she called the Emmy recognition proof that "a dirty, pervy, messed-up woman can make it to the Emmys."

-Porter, a Tony and Grammy Award winning actor, relished his groundbreaking moment, quoting the late writer James Baldwin, Porter said it took him many years to believe he has the right to exist.
+Porter, a Tony and Grammy Award winning performer, relished his groundbreaking moment.
+Quoting the late writer James Baldwin, he said it took him many years to believe he has the right to exist.

 "I have the right, you have the right, we all have the right," he said.